jiajunhe1997/SpotLangFilter/README.md

 # Filter.py

 `Filter.py` is a Python script designed to filter songs from a Spotify playlist based on the language of their lyrics, using the Spotify and Genius APIs.
-This script is particularly useful for users who wish to create a version of a playlist that excludes songs in a specific language, such as Spanish.
+This script is particularly useful for users who wish to create a version of a playlist that excludes songs in a specific language.

 ## Getting Started